Spaceslug/FogOfWarChess/roadlog-changemap.md

 - [ ] bug- Server fjerner ikke bruker ordentlig ved heartbeat failed

 ### version 0.14.0
-- [ ] auto updator can update to spesific version.
-A command line option.
-Mayby post link to available releases page
-- [ ] record games played (PGN).
+- [x] record games played (PGN).
 In a replay folder for users and a replay folder on server

 ### version 0.13.1 (Done)
 - [x] client can be lagging behind 1 message when finishing matches